whoisryosuke/pure-web-components/docs/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-    Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the `pure-web-components/docs/` directory in your code editor of choice and edit `src/pages/index.md`.
 Save your changes and the browser will update in real time!

+## ⚙️ How it works

+When you run `yarn develop` it copies over your built web components from the parent folder, then runs `gatsby develop` (which spins up a Gatsby powered development server).

+Gatsby is setup to primarily use Markdown -- either directly from the component folders (the auto-generated Stencil docs) or inside Gatsby's `/pages/` directory.
+Gatsby will create a page for each component that has a Markdown file.
+And in the pages directory, you can find pages like the [site index](./src/pages/index.md), or [Getting Started guide](./src/pages/getting-started.md).

+## Using Web Components

+The Pure Web Components are imported into every Gatsby page, so you can use them in any Markdown, React/JS, or HTML file.

+> If you use the Markdown syntax for tables, the Markdown compiler will automatically use the Pure Web Component version.

+### Custom Components

+There are also various custom components created to make writing and formatting documentation easier.

+- `<page-header header={header} subheader={subheader}>` - Used for documentation page headings with a large heading and smaller subheader.

+These components can be used anywhere in Markdown files, cannot be used in HTML files, or require importing of the component directly in React (e.g. `import PageHeader from '../components/pageHeader'`).

+> You can create new components by adding them to [the Component Docs template](./src/templates/component-docs.js) that is used to render Markdown pages.

 ## 🧐 What's inside?